yvzn/beanheads-api/README.md

 ## How to use ?

-To create a random avatar in SVG, call:
+To create a random avatar in SVG, call this URL:

 https://beanheads-api-duqkg6rn6q-od.a.run.app/avatar